Manafort kept working in Ukraine after Mueller indictment, transcript shows

 In November 2018, Mueller's office said that Manafort had lied repeatedly to prosecutors and violated the plea agreement.

+The prosecutor told Judge Amy Berman Jackson that Manafort lied about what he had told Gates, and said Manafort lied because telling the truth would "have I think, negative consequences in terms of the other motive that Mr. Manafort could have, which is to at least augment his chances for a pardon."
+Only the president can pardon someone convicted of a federal crime.

+The transcript misidentifies the person speaking to the judge as a defense attorney, but the speaker is clearly a prosecutor, likely Weissman.

-One of the alleged misstatements to prosecutors, according to the transcript, is related to Manafort's discussions with Konstantin Kilimnik, a person identified by the FBI as being associated with Russian intelligence.
+Another alleged misstatement is related to Manafort's discussions with Konstantin Kilimnik, a person identified by the FBI as being associated with Russian intelligence.
 According to prosecutors, the discussions occurred on Aug.
 2, 2016, while Manafort was Trump campaign chair, and continued through 2018.

 According to prosecutors, Manafort and Kilimnik had a discussion that referenced a "backdoor."